Skip to main content

 As a Considerate Constructor, Hill will notify the local community when works are expected to start.
 Hill will provide contact details for local residents to contact in the event they have any concerns or wish to discuss elements of the construction.

-As part of the full application, a construction management plan will be submitted which will need to approved by the Planning Committee or Council Officers before any construction works can commence.
+If planning permission is granted, a construction management plan will be required to be submitted and approved before any construction works can commence.

 This construction management plan will detail the construction times and what measure will be taken to mitigate issues such as dust, noise and vibrations.
 After the plan has been approved, then updates will be sent to residents explaining the working times of contractors as well as predicted timeline of works.